A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Types of Experiments

-Simple Electrolysis: Passing electricity through an electrolyte to decompose it into its elements.
+Simple Electrolysis: Passing electricity through an electrolyte to decompose it into its constituent elements or ions.
+This often involves using inert electrodes to prevent their participation in the reaction.

-Electrolysis of Water: Decomposing water into hydrogen and oxygen using electricity.
+Electrolysis of Water: Decomposing water (H₂O) into its constituent elements, hydrogen (H₂) and oxygen (O₂), using electricity.
+This typically requires the addition of an electrolyte to increase conductivity.

 Data Analysis